panaversity/learn-applied-generative-ai-fundamentals/20_prototype_to_production/00_prototyping/01_google_colab/terminal.md

 # Conclusion

-n this guide, we've covered the basics of using shell commands in Google Colab, accessing a runtime terminal, and transferring files between Google Drive and Colab.
+In this guide, we've covered the basics of using shell commands in Google Colab, accessing a runtime terminal, and transferring files between Google Drive and Colab.
 Here's a quick summary of the key takeaways:

 - You can use a wide range of Linux shell commands in Google Colab's code cells by prefixing them with !.
 - You can access a runtime terminal in Google Colab's free version by installing the colab-xterm package.